Cancer Research UK logo.

 Stage 1 anal cancer

-Stage 1 anal cancer means that the cancer is less than 2cm in size.
-And it hasn't spread to any nearby tissue, lymph nodes Open a glossary item or other organs.
+A stage 1 anal cancer is 2cm or smaller and hasn't spread to any nearby tissue, lymph nodes or other organs.
+Treatments include surgery and chemoradiotherapy.

-Diagram showing stage 1 anal cancer
+Diagram showing stage 1 anal cancer.

 TNM staging